apache/age-website/docs/intro/comparability.md

         * Integers are compared numerically in ascending order.
     * Floats
         * Floats (excluding NaN values and the Infinities) are compared numerically in ascending order.
-        * Positive infinity is of type FLOAT, equal to itself and greater than any other number, except NaN values.
+        * Positive infinity is of type `FLOAT`, equal to itself and greater than any other number, except NaN values.
-        * Negative infinity is of type FLOAT, equal to itself and less than any other number.
+        * Negative infinity is of type `FLOAT`, equal to itself and less than any other number.
         * NaN values are comparable to each and greater than any other float value.
     * Numeric
         * Numerics are compared numerically in ascending order.